ls1intum/Artemis/docs/dev/setup/aeolus.rst

    docker compose -f docker/aeolus.yml up -d

-Check if Aeolus is running by visiting the following URL in your browser: http://localhost:8090/docs which should display the Aeolus API documentation.
+Check if Aeolus is running by visiting the following URL in your browser: http://localhost:8090/docs It should display the Aeolus API documentation.

 .. _configure artemis for aeolus: